Are you ready to take the genealogy research training wheels off and dive into US land records? FamilySearch makes the process somewhat simple.

 Searching For Your Ancestors in Deed Indexes on FamilySearch

-The basics of searching in the deed indexes are to navigate to the first page that has your ancestor's surname.
+The basics of searching in the deed indexes involves navigating to the first sheet with your ancestor's surname.

 Be sure you scroll through the book looking for all the relevant spelling variations for your ancestor's surname.

-Include all entries for your target ancestor and then other potential relatives and neighbors (depending upon the depth of your research).
+Include all entries for your target ancestor and other potential relatives and neighbors.

-Return to the Catalog Page for Deeds in your ancestor's county.
+Return to the Card Catalog List for Deeds in your ancestor's county.
 Now search for entries that include specific deed books.

 Repeat the process to navigate browse only images.
 This time, you're searching for a specific page number.
-When you reach the specific page, then scroll the entire page looking for where the deed begins.
+When you reach the specific page, then scroll the entire document to find where the deed begins.

-Many deed books will end one deed and start another on the same page.
+Many deed books will end one transaction and start another on the same sheet.
 Many deed books have a quick 'reference' before the deed begins.
 It will read something like this "Townley, Richard to Meeker, David."

 Save Your Ancestor's Land Records